Oklahoma Labor Laws Guide

 Oklahoma wage laws

-In Oklahoma, the Fair Labor Standards Act (FLSA) establishes minimum wages affecting employees in all sectors (except for some occupations — see the section below to find out about exempt occupations).
+In Oklahoma, the Fair Labor Standards Act (FLSA) establishes minimum wages that apply to employees in all sectors, except for specific occupations (see the section below for details on exempt occupations).

 Take a look at the breakdown of Oklahoma minimum wages concerning: